 Arboretum Trail

-In order the species interpreted are: 1 Scotch Pine, 2 Pinon Pine, 3 Balkan Pine, 4 White Pine, 5 Red Pine, 6 Pitch Pine, 7 White Spruce, 8 Norway Spruce, 9 Blue Spruce, 10 Black Cherry, 11 Jack Pine, 12 Hemlock, 13 Darvian Larch, 14 Austrian Pine, 15 overview.
+In order the species which used to be interpreted are: 1 Scotch Pine, 2 Pinon Pine, 3 Balkan Pine, 4 White Pine, 5 Red Pine, 6 Pitch Pine, 7 White Spruce, 8 Norway Spruce, 9 Blue Spruce, 10 Black Cherry, 11 Jack Pine, 12 Hemlock, 13 Darvian Larch, 14 Austrian Pine, 15 overview.
 There are other species planted there as well which may be found by their plot signs (Red Cedar, Table Mountain Pine, Douglas Fir, White Cedar, and many deciduous trees.

 There are three benches located at intersections.
 The trail from points 12-13 follows along Pine Creek.
 The interpretive signs were posted quite a few years ago, so the trees they describe have grown, changed, and occasionally died.